Kintyre/ksconf/docs/source/intro.rst

 .. note:: **What KSCONF is not**

     Ksconf does *not* replace your existing Splunk deployment mechanisms or version control tools.
-    The goal is to complement and extend, not replace, the workflow that work for you.
+    The goal is to complement and extend, not replace, the workflow that works for you.

 Design principles